Colin Boyd, Baron Boyd of Duncansby

-Colin Boyd, Baron Boyd of Duncansby, PC (born 7 June 1953) is a Scottish judge who has been a Senator of the College of Justice since June 2012.
+Colin Boyd, Baron Boyd of Duncansby, PC (born 7 June 1953) is a former Scottish judge who was a Senator of the College of Justice from June 2012 to June 2024.
 He was Lord Advocate for Scotland from 24 February 2000 until his resignation on 4 October 2006.
 On 11 April 2006, Downing Street announced that Colin Boyd would take a seat as a crossbench life peer; however, he took the Labour whip after resigning as Lord Advocate.
 He was formally introduced in the House of Lords on 3 July 2006.
-On the day SNP leader Alex Salmond was elected First Minister of Scotland (16 May 2007), it was reported that Boyd was quitting the Scottish Bar to become a part-time consultant with public law solicitors, Dundas & Wilson.
+On the day SNP leader Alex Salmond was elected First Minister of Scotland (16 May 2007), it was reported that Boyd was quitting the Scottish Bar to become a part-time consultant with public law solicitors Dundas & Wilson.
 He told the Glasgow Herald, "This is a first.
 I don't think a Lord Advocate has ever done this—left the Bar and become a solicitor."

 Biography

 Early life and legal career

 Lord Boyd's title is taken from Duncansby Head in Caithness – a favourite spot for family outings when he was a child living in Wick.
-He was educated at Wick High School and George Watson's College, Edinburgh and graduated BA (Econ) from Manchester University in politics and economics, and LLB from Edinburgh University.
+He was educated at Wick High School and George Watson's College, Edinburgh, and graduated BA (Econ) from Manchester University in politics and economics, and LLB from Edinburgh University.
 He was a solicitor in private practice before being called to the Scottish Bar in 1983.
 Boyd was an Advocate Depute from 1993 to 1995 and took Silk as Queen's Counsel in 1995.
 He is a legal associate of the Royal Town Planning Institute.
 As an advocate he built up a practice in administrative law.

 Political career

 As a university student, he joined the Labour Party but left to join the breakaway Scottish Labour Party, sharing the SLP founder Jim Sillars' distrust of the mainstream Labour Party to follow through on its commitment to devolution.
 Boyd stood as a parliamentary candidate for the SLP at the 1979 general election in the Edinburgh Central constituency, but garnered only 176 votes.
 When the SLP disbanded, after its failure to make an impact at that election, he decided to rejoin the Labour Party rather than follow Sillars into the Scottish National Party.
-After the 1997 general election, he was appointed Solicitor General for Scotland.
+Following the 1997 general election, he was appointed Solicitor General for Scotland.
 He was promoted to Lord Advocate in 2000 upon the elevation of Andrew Hardie to the bench.
 He was appointed a Privy Counsellor in 2000.